 If you’re looking for a Singer kids’ sewing machine, these reviews for four of the best options should narrow down your selection.

-This post came about because I’ve decided to teach my older daughter the basics of sewing.
-My mother and grandmother taught me when I was in elementary school, and it’s time for my daughter to learn now.
-She’s always wanting to play with my sewing machine, but it’s just a little too expensive and complicated for a young child!
-As such, I’ve done extensive research into less expensive and more child-friendly sewing machine options.
+Recently, I decided to teach my older daughter the basics of sewing.
+My mother and grandmother taught me when I was in elementary school, and it was time for her to learn now.

 Two Singer Kids Sewing Machines Options: Toy vs “Real”

 There are two different types of Singer sewing machine options you can purchase for your child.

 One is a toy machine, and the other is a “real” machine.

 1. “Real” Sewing Machine

 A “real” sewing machine is one that a beginner adult would purchase for themselves that is simple enough to also be used by a child.